Non-insertive acupuncture in Japan #1

 Teishin - Contact Needle

-Teishin, a “contact needling”, is a non-insertive needle technique that uses a needle only on the surface of the skin, without penetrating, to activate points.
-It relies heavily on monitoring the pulse of the patient and the sensitivity of the practitioner.
-This technique is used for the root treatment according to the meridian theory.
+Teishin, a “contact needling” technique, is a non-insertive needle method that uses a needle only on the surface of the skin, without penetrating, to activate points.
+It relies heavily on monitoring the patient's pulse and the practitioner's sensitivity.
+This technique is used for root treatment based on the meridian theory.
 In Japan, non-insertive techniques are increasingly used by Toyohari and other Meridian therapy groups to treat patients of any age.

-Toyohari originally developed by blind master – Kodo Fukushima in Japan.
+Toyohari was originally developed by the blind master Kodo Fukushima in Japan.
 The treatment relies heavily on pulse diagnosis.
 Changes in the pulse characteristics indicate to the practitioner that the treatment is complete.

 During a consultation, a medical history is taken, and the Hara, the meridians & channels are palpated to gain insight into the root of the patient's problem.
 Once the acupoint is located, the practitioner forms an ‘oshide’ at the surface of the skin.
 In the ‘root treatment’ of Toyohari, the Qi is manipulated with the tip of the needle only very lightly touching.